thibaudk/ossia.github.io/_pages/about-about.md

 <a href="https://www.education.gouv.fr/"><img src="/assets/logo/logo-ministere-de-la-culture.png"/></a>
 </div>

-With support and contributions of other organisms, such as:
+With additional support and contributions of other organizations, such as:
 * GMEA
 * L’Arboretum
 * didascalie.net
 * StudioMirio

 And of course all the open-source contributors: